Friction Ridge Anatomy and In-Utero Development

 Individuality is the claim that the ridge configuration of any one individual's finger (or palm, or sole) differs in at least some detail from that of every other individual's corresponding digit, across the entire global population, both living and historical.
 This claim underpins every friction ridge identification made in every forensic laboratory in the world.

 The scientific basis for individuality has two components: theoretical and empirical.
 Theoretically, the argument rests on the extreme sensitivity of ridge formation to local developmental variables.
 Because ridge configuration is the product of a complex interplay of genetic, epigenetic, and stochastic mechanical factors during a brief critical window, the number of possible configurations is enormous and the probability of exact duplication across two independent developmental processes is vanishingly small.
-Francis Galton's 1892 estimate, based on comparing minutia positions across a grid, put the probability of a chance match at approximately 1 in 64 billion for a ten-print comparison, an estimate derived from combinatorial arguments rather than empirical sampling.
+Francis Galton's 1892 estimate, based on comparing minutia positions across a grid, put the probability of a chance match at approximately 1 in 64 billion for a single finger, an estimate derived from combinatorial arguments rather than empirical sampling.

 Studies comparing intra-pair fingerprint similarity in monozygotic versus dizygotic twin pairs consistently show that monozygotic twins are more similar to each other than dizygotic twins (confirming a genetic contribution to general pattern class), but their ridge configurations at the minutia level differ substantially and are individually distinguishable by trained examiners (confirming that the genetic contribution does not fully specify the configuration).
 Locard's early observations on twin prints were confirmed systematically by Slater and colleagues (1964) and by twin databases maintained at the Max Planck Institute and by population genetics groups studying fingerprint heritability.